Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 A Case Study: Three Funds, One Market Crash

-Let us look at how downside capture ratio reveals the true character of three different funds during the sharp market correction of early 2020 and the recovery that followed, a period that compressed a full market cycle into just a few months.
+Let us look at how downside capture ratio reveals the true character of three different equity funds during the same market crash.

 Fund A: The Defensive Compounder